NicoSantos15/coffee_app/README.md

-An application to track and display the number of coffee shots and sugar amounts in a coffee.
+**An application to track and display the number of coffee shots and sugar amounts in a coffee**

 This is a fully working sandbox Flutter application created to demonstrate core Flutter development skills for My Venue.